• Skip to main content

 Sultan granted some commercial privileges to Venetian and Genoese trading colonies and they continued to act as a tie between Constantinople and Europe.
 Of course, the Ottoman Empire made money via high taxes.

-Galata Tower entrance fee is 350 Turkish Lira as of 2023.
+Galata Tower entrance fee is 30 Euros as of June 2025.
 Museum Pass Istanbul is valid for entrance to the tower.
-The information on the ticket price was last updated on April 1, 2023.
+You can buy your skip-the-line ticket for Galata Tower from the official seller via this link.

-Galata Tower opening hours are between 08:30 in the morning and 23:00 in the late evening.
+Galata Tower opening hours are between 08:30 in the morning and 23:00 in the late evening as of June 2025.
 Galata Tower is open to visitors every day throughout the year.
-Information on visiting hours was last updated on April 1, 2023.
+You can buy your skip-the-line ticket for Galata Tower from the official seller via this link here.

 Visiting times of museums in Istanbul may change due to events and renovations.
 Before going to the museum, I suggest you visit the official website of the museum and review the latest situation.